-- Provide an oral fixation or give you something to do with your hands?
+- Give you something to do with your hands or other physical habits?

 - Serve as a companion to coffee or alcohol or seem like the thing to do after a meal?

 - Rethink your social breaks.
 If you smoke with friends to be social or with co-workers on your lunch break, it is important to tell them that you are trying to quit — and invite them to join you.
-According to a Preventive Medicine study, 68 percent of smokers want to quit, and social support can be vital.
-But if you’re not ready, and if it becomes too difficult to spend time in these places where you normally smoke, think about changing your schedule or taking your breaks with nonsmokers.
+If it becomes too difficult to spend time in these places where you normally smoke, think about changing your schedule or taking your breaks with nonsmokers.

 - Keep yourself busy.
 Go for walks, read a book or listen to music.

 - Keep your hands and your mouth busy.
 Chew gum, eat a healthy snack, squeeze a stress ball or play with putty.